tiyd-rails-2015-05/Responymous/UserStories.md

 #### Students

-##### I want to freely communicate my level of understanding to the instructor so tht my learning experience and that of the class is made more effective.
+##### I want to freely communicate my level of understanding to the instructor so that my learning experience and that of the class is made more effective.

 * As student, I want to login via a social provider so that I can conveniently let the application know my identity.